ryu10/sbc6802/README.md

 ## SBC-Bus

-The SBC-Bus connector supports [SBC-Bus 2.0](https://store.shopping.yahoo.co.jp/orangepicoshop/pico-a-008.html).
+The bus connector supports [SBC-Bus 2.0](https://store.shopping.yahoo.co.jp/orangepicoshop/pico-a-008.html).
 Pin 38 is routed to 6802 VMA.

 If not using SBC-Bus, connect the 5V and GND pins to a separate power source.

 ## Software

 Most of the 6800 software found in [SBC6800 datapack](http://www.amy.hi-ho.ne.jp/officetetsu/storage/sbc6800_datapack.zip) are compatible with SBC6802.

-It is verified that Mikbug.hex in SBC6800 datapack runs on SBC6802.
+## Errata

+### Rev. 1

+* The front silk for D1 shows wrong polarity.
+Connect the kathode wire on the left side.
+* The case for Y1 should be kept high so that it would not interfere with D1 and other parts nearby.
+* The input pins of unused gates in U2 are not grounded.
+Connect pins #9, #11 and #13 to the ground.

 ## References